 As a pet business insurance provider, Protectivity receive a large number of queries about the rules surrounding the need for a dog boarding licence.

 The rules about what licence you require and how you operate can vary slightly between different local authorities.
-However, the overriding statement regarding licensing of this type of business is covered in the Animal Boarding Establishments Act 1963.
+However, the overriding statements regarding licensing of this type of business are covered in the Animal Boarding Establishments Act 1963 and Animal Activity Licensing Regulations 2018.

 According to the act, anyone running “an establishment, whether a private dwelling or not, where a business is conducted for the provision of accommodation for other people’s cats and dogs” needs a licence.